utnet-org/utility/docs/practices/testing/python_tests.md

 either local or on the cloud, and "mocknet" tests, or tests that run against an existing live deployment of UNC.

-In both cases, the test starts by importing the infrastructure and starting or connecting to a cluster
+In both cases, the test starts by importing the unc-infra.tructure and starting or connecting to a cluster

 ## Starting a cluster